static-frame/static-frame/README.rst

 <int64>   <float64> <float64> <<U15>

 We can add two additional columns to evaluate the effectivess of the classifier.
-First, we can add an "observed" column by adding the original "species" column from the original ``Frame``.
+First, we can add an "observed" column by adding the original "species" column from the original ``data`` ``Frame``.
 In assigning a ``Series`` to a ``Frame``, only values found in the intersection of the indices will be added as a column.

 >>> data_test['observed'] = data['species']
 >>> data_test.head()